crillab/jkahypar/README.md

-You may also need to put this JAR on the *classpath* when using it within another application, so as to allow to dynamically load the native library it contains (JNA does not look into the modulepath for such libraries).
+You may also need to put this JAR on the *classpath* when using it within another application, so as to allow to dynamically load the native library it contains (JNA does not look into the *modulepath* for such libraries).
 A possible alternative consists in specifying manually the location of the library (e.g., from [this directory](java-wrapper/src/main/resources/)), but this approach is much less convenient in practice.

-Once your path is properly set, you can use JKaHyPar to create hypergraphs and compute partitions thereof.
+Once your path is properly set, you can use JKaHyPar to create hypergraphs and compute their partitions.
 The following section describes how to use these various features.

 ### Creating a Hypergraph